Skip to main content

 • Scientists and rescue workers are finding new ways to use GPS technology in natural disaster prevention Open in new window and analysis in the event of an earthquake, volcanic eruption, sinkhole or avalanche.
 For the COVID-19 pandemic, researchers are looking at using cellphone location data Open in new window to assist with contact tracing in order to slow down the spread of the virus.

-• The launch of new GPS III satellites will refine GPS accuracy to 1-3 meters, improve navigation abilities, and longer-lasting components as early as 2023.
+• The launch of new GPS III satellites Open in new window will refine GPS accuracy to 1-3 metres, improve navigation abilities, and longer-lasting components as early as 2023.
 By broadcasting on the L1C civilian signal for interoperability with other satellite systems.

 • The next generation of GPS satellites will include better signal protection, decreased susceptibility to signal jamming Open in new window and more maneuverability to cover dead zones.